ehw-fit/arbitrary-input-tnn/TNN_moo/README.md

 # Multiobjective optimization methodology
 This folder shows an example of the automated approximation of TNN with arbitrary inputs.
-It is adapted to

 The scripts are compatible with the requirements in [requirements.txt](../requirements.txt)

 ```sh